 Meier outlines four core qualities of interesting choices: tradeoffs, situational, personal and persistent.
-In this special two-part blog series, I’ll take a look at each of them, and discuss how they can apply to prose-based narrative choices.
+Over the next four installments, I’ll take a look at each of them, and discuss how they can apply to prose-based narrative choices.

 Tradeoffs force the player to commit to one thing and sacrifice another.
 We see these choices all the time in games: upgrade your health or your damage?
 Move units forward to press an opportunity, or fall back to reinforce the base?
 Tackle a quest with combat, diplomacy, or stealth?

 Risk vs. reward is a core tenant of a good tradeoff, augmented by the understanding that the “risk” is not simply that your intended plan doesn’t work out, but that you’ve actively given up something else that might have been better.
 As humans, we’re wired to artificially inflate the value of things that we possess–think of it as the psychological underpinnings of “a bird in the hand is worth two in the bush”–so forcing players to sacrifice something, be it a spendable currency, the time it takes to complete an action, or even a hypothetical opportunity creates an interesting strategic dilemma for the player.